chuynh18/JSMethods/README.md

 `includes` - returns whether a string contains a specified substring<br>
 `indexOf` - returns the position inside a string of the first occurence of a specified substring.
 Returns -1 if the string doesn't contain the specified substring.<br>
 `lastIndexOf` - returns the position inside a string of the last occurence of a specified substring.
 Returns -1 if the string doesn't contain the specified substring.<br>
+`localeCompare`† - _skipping for now_<br>
+`match`† - _skipping for now..._  I may tackle this at some point in the future.
+I've been reading up on Thompson's construction and automata theory, then I might try writing a basic regex parser, though I doubt it will be complete.<br>
+`repeat` - returns a string that consists of a specified number of copies of the input string<br>
+`replace`* - searches a string for a specified value and returns a new string where the specified values have been replaced with an input string.  _No support for regular expressions._<br>
+`search`† - like `indexOf`, except it supports regex.
+However, I am not writing a regex parser yet.<br>
+`slice` - returns the selected part of the input string as a new string<br>
+`split` -